DHaralson89/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid in matching the size of the screen adaptive is a static layout

 2. Describe what it means to be mobile first vs desktop first.

+mobile first tge webpage is built specifically for the mobile version so all mobile code will be on tip desktop is the other way around.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows older browsers default to a size of text if they do not recognize the rem

 4. How would you describe preprocessing to someone new to CSS?

+It allows you to use the same code on multiple pages.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+its a lot quicker to code and not have to retype a code.
+Biggest trouble is forgetting these-----> ;:{}

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.